acenturyandabit/workflowish/docs/roadmap.md

 - [ ] TODO: Refactor TextImportKVStore so that it doesn't use dirty this.settings hacks
 - [ ] TODO: Remove the notion of 'id' from items; replace with key
 - [ ] TODO: Fix mobile bug where on load, Enter key doesn't work because setFocusedActionReceiver is undefined
+- [ ] TODO: Clean / simplify controller
+  - There's a mix of focus and rearrangement - differentiate it
+  - can refactor getSetSelf so that it doesn't bubble up and it just sets self directly

 # Unroadmapped features
 - [ ] TODO: Better (hidden) password prompt